Jessore Sloth Bear Sanctuary

 Jessore Sloth Bear Sanctuary is situated in the Banaskantha district formerly under Palanpur State in the Indian state of Gujarat at the Gujarat-Rajasthan border.
 It was declared as a sanctuary in May 1978, covering an area of about 180 km2, principally for protection of the sloth bear, which is now categorized as "Vulnerable A2cd+4cd;C1 ver 3.1" on the IUCN Red List.
 Their numbers are declining in the wild and they are threatened with extinction.

 The name "sloth" is said to be the epithet travellers and hunters in India gave to the bear when they saw it hanging upside down from branches of trees and consequently they identified it with sloth, an animal that hangs upside down.
 While it is now known as sloth bear, initially it was called "bear sloth" since the game hunters identified this species with the sloth of South America as the physical characteristics and arboreal habits of both species matched.
 Towards the later part of the 18th century, its scientific name was Ursine bradypus, Ursiform sloth or Bradypus ursinus.
 But when in the early 19th century, a sloth bear, housed in a zoo in France, was examined, scientists identified it correctly as a bear species and thereafter the name was changed from "bear sloth" to "sloth bear".
 Jessore hill, which is the back drop to the sanctuary, is also prefixed to form the full name "Jessore Sloth Bear Sanctuary".

 Ministry of Environment and Forests of the Government of India, Forest Department of Gujarat, well known Institutes and Universities of the country, stakeholders and local communities in and around the project area have been engaged in Conservation and Sustainable Management of Dryland Biodiversity of North Gujarat under a GEF/UNDP supported project with the objective of conservation of globally significant biodiversity.
 The two projects identified under the programme, as demonstration project sites were the Jessore and Balaram-Ambaji Sanctuaries.
 The information gathered under this project in respect of the Jessore Sloth Bear Sanctuary has enhanced the information base and is expected to help in building local establishments to adopt novel ideas to resolve the threats faced by the sanctuary.

 Geography

-The sanctuary is located in the Jessore hills of Aravalli hills, to the south of the Thar desert.
+Jessore Sloth Bear Sanctuary is located in the Jessore hills of Aravalli hills to the south of the Thar Desert.
 It was declared a sanctuary covering an area of 180.66 km2 in 1978.
-The sanctuary area lies between the desert ecosystem and the dry deciduous type of ecosystem, and the forested area helps in arresting desertification and advancement of Thar desert.
+It lies between the desert ecosystem and the Khathiar-Gir dry deciduous forests.